diegopettengill/fscatalog/README.md

 # Udacity Item Catalog Project
 ### Project made for Udacity's Full Stack Web Developer Nanodegree

-This is a python module that creates a website and JSON API for a list of items grouped into a category.
-Users can edit or delete items they've creating.
-Adding items, deleteing items and editing items requiring logging in with Google+.

 ## Instructions to Run Project

 ### Set up a Google Plus auth application.